bl4ck5un/mbedtls-SGX/README.md

 - enjoy the awesome [documentation](https://tls.mbed.org/kb) and clean [API](https://tls.mbed.org/api/) of mbedtls.

 In addition, mbedtls-SGX comes with [examples](https://github.com/bl4ck5un/mbedtls-SGX/tree/master/example) to help you get started.
 Note that certain functionality is lost due to limitations of SGX.
 Read on for details.

-# Update

-- [2017.11.14] Release a port of mbedtls-2.6.0.
-See `trusted/CHANGELOG` for modifications.
-- [2017.11.14] The support for Windows is droped.
-If you want to help maintain a version for Windows, please contact me.

 # Usage and Examples